-The 2023 Annual Meeting of Stockholders (the "Annual Meeting") of LifeStance Health Group, Inc. (the "Company") will be held on Thursday, June 1, 2023.
+The 2024 Annual Meeting of Stockholders (the "Annual Meeting") of LifeStance Health Group, Inc. (the "Company") will be held on Monday, June 3, 2024.
 Our Annual Meeting will be in a fully virtual format.
 We believe hosting a virtual meeting will allow for greater stockholder attendance at the Annual Meeting by enabling stockholders who might not otherwise be able to travel to a physical meeting to attend online and participate from any location.
 The Annual Meeting may be accessed by entering the control number provided on your proxy card, voting instruction form, or Notice of Internet Availability at www.proxydocs.com/LFST.
 Login will be available starting at 12:45 p.m.
 Eastern Time and the meeting will begin promptly at 1:00 p.m.
 Eastern Time, for the following purposes:

-- 1. Election of the three director nominees named in the Proxy Statement to serve until the 2026 annual meeting of stockholders; - 2.
-Ratification of the appointment of PricewaterhouseCoopers LLP ("PwC") as our independent registered public accounting firm for the year ended December 31, 2023; and - 3.
+- 1. Election of the three director nominees named in the Proxy Statement to serve until the 2027 annual meeting of stockholders; - 2.
+Ratification of the appointment of PricewaterhouseCoopers LLP ("PwC") as our independent registered public accounting firm for the year ended December 31, 2024; - 3.
+Approval, on an advisory basis, of the compensation of the Company's named executive officers; - 4.
+Approval, on an advisory basis, of the frequency of future advisory votes on the compensation paid to the Company's named executive officers; and - 5.
 Transacting such other business as may properly come before the meeting or any adjournment thereof.